 This rocky area is located on the western side of the Verudela peninsula – it’s a great place for sunset.
 The beach is mostly large rocks combined with long stretches of concrete added with gradual stepped increases.
 As the shoreline is all large, rugged rocks, concrete steps and handrails have been added for easier access into the sea.

 No, all the beaches in Pula are made up of pebbles or rocks.
-There are some additional man-made beaches that have concrete blocks or jetties.
+Some additional man-made beaches have concrete blocks or jetties.
 But, the fact that the beaches are made of pebble rather than sand is what makes the water so clear!

 On normal beaches, the sea picks up the loose sand and moves it about.
 And this causes the water to look foggy.
 However, with pebble beaches, this doesn’t happen.
 Plus, in Pula, the sand-free water is combined with calm seas to be incredibly clear!